sam-ahmed23/Blood-Bank-Management-System/README.md

 - Designed **role-based dashboards** for Admin, Donors, and Patients
 - Created **database structure** using SQLite3 for donors, patients, blood stock, and requests
 - Implemented **real-time stock updates and request tracking**
-- Documented the project and created professional reports and presentations